willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e5-guide.md

 1. If you're using the default sensitivity labels, the labels are automatically published to all users, even if you edit the labels.

     If you created your own sensitivity labels, you must add your labels to a publishing policy.
 When they're published, users can manually apply the labels in their Office apps.
-For labels that include the **Groups & sites** scope, users can apply these labels to new and existing sites and teams.
+For labels that include the **Groups & sites** scope, users can apply these labels to new and existing sites, teams, and Loop workspaces.
 The publishing policies also have settings that you need to consider, like a default label and requiring users to label their data.

     To learn more, see [Publish sensitivity labels by creating a label policy](/purview/create-sensitivity-labels#publish-sensitivity-labels-by-creating-a-label-policy).

-2. Educate your users and provide guidance on when to apply the correct sensitivity label.
+2. Educate your users and provide guidance for when they should apply each sensitivity label.

     In addition to manually applying labels, the default label policy includes applying the **General \ All Employees (unrestricted)** label as the default label for items.
 This label offers a base layer of protection.
 But, users should change the label if needed, especially for more sensitive content that requires encryption.